Dean Gerken: Return to Colchester United

 Following his release by Ipswich Town, Gerken re-signed for his first club Colchester United on 13 July 2019 on a free transfer.
 He made his return debut on 3 August in their 1–1 League Two draw with Port Vale.
 On 24 January 2020, Gerken made his 300th career appearance in a league match against Bradford City, which ended in a 0–0 draw.
 Gerken was released by the club at the end of the 2021–22 season.

+Coaching career

+In August 2022, following his retirement, Gerken returned to former club Bristol City as the club's academy head of goalkeeping.
+In July 2023, in addition to his role with the Championship club, he joined National League South side Bath City as goalkeeping coach.